 The bride’s family prepare some traditional Vietnam food such as Vietnam salad, noodles to treat the guests.
 Some of the gifts brought by the groom in the morning, like the roasted whole pork, cake and fruit are prepared to serve as well.

 Back To Groom’s House

-The bride and groom come to groom’s house, burning the incense in front of the groom’s ancestor’s altar and asking the bless of their marriage.
-Sometimes, there is a tea ceremony organised for the groom’s family member who hasn’t come the bride’s house this morning.
+The bride and groom come to the groom’s house, burning the incense in front of the groom’s ancestor’s altar and asking the blessing of their marriage.
+Sometimes, there is a tea ceremony organized for the groom’s family member who hasn’t come to the bride’s house this morning.

 Vietnamese Catholic Wedding Infusion

-A significant number of the Vietnamese resident in Melbourne are Catholic.
+A significant number of Vietnamese resident in Melbourne are Catholic.
 However, the Vietnamese Catholics doesn’t change the traditional part of the Vietnamese wedding culture too much.
 The Catholic Vietnamese choose to wear the western white wedding dress and suits after the traditional formalities.
 The civil ceremony is mostly like to hold in a Catholic church.
-There is an evening reception organised like Other Catholic Weddings, but there may be some Asian cultural factors adding in such as the Dragon Dance or Lion Dance.
-The Vietnamese couple also prefer to have the Same Day Edit Photography or Video to entertain their guest during the night.
+There is an evening reception organized like other Catholic weddings, but there may be some Asian cultural factors adding in such as the dragon dance or lion dance.
+The Vietnamese couple also prefers to have the Same Day Edit Photography or Video to entertain their guest during the night.
 Sometimes, the bride and groom may feel there are too many formalities in one day, so they choose to have the traditional Vietnam wedding on Day 1 and the Catholic wedding on Day 2.